earthobservations/phenodata/README.rst

 About
 =====
-The "phenodata" program is released under the AGPL license.
+The "phenodata" program is released under the GNU AGPL license.
-The code lives on `GitHub <https://github.com/hiveeyes/phenodata>`_ and the Python package is published to `PyPI <https://pypi.org/project/phenodata/>`_.
+Its source code lives on `GitHub <https://github.com/hiveeyes/phenodata>`_ and the Python package is published to `PyPI <https://pypi.org/project/phenodata/>`_.
 You might also want to have a look at the `documentation <https://hiveeyes.org/docs/phenodata/>`_.